 Thank you for reaching out to us.
 Have a good day!

 Respond using the Two Sentence Rule: Thanks!
 Would it be okay to put your name on our email newsletter list so that you may receive our updates on library news and tips?

 As I discuss in my e-book, rejection is often an instinct based upon feeling rather than logic.
 She doesn’t know how bad she has it at this point, but I’m not going to get in her face and irritate her so she ghosts me, which is what she’ll do because she doesn’t see my value yet.

 Notice I don’t argue with the person about how we’re better and she should give us a chance.
 I’m playing the long game.
 I’m asking her to keep the door open just enough so I can stay on her radar screen and maybe attempt the pitch again when I have something better or when enough times has passed.
 Or maybe she’ll come to me when she reads our newsletter.
-This rebuttal was successful because it’s gotten her to give me the chance to show my value.
+I was able to show my value, which made this a successful rebuttal.
 I see so many high quality financial advisors that don’t know how to rebut quickly and with skill, and they lose opportunities to lower quality advisors who don’t deserve the business like they do.